 Health Businesses wanting to operate from a commercial or residential premises, must meet all the health requirements along with Planning and Building requirements.
 Based on the risk of the operation, a purpose built facility may be required before approval can be given.

-Please note: If you are renting you will require approval by the Owner or the Body Corporation to operate a health business from a residential premises prior to any works being carried out.
+Please note: If you are renting you will require approval by the owner or the Owners' Corporation to operate a health business from a residential premises prior to any works being carried out.